awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 All subnets have a modifiable attribute that determines whether network interfaces created in that subnet \(and therefore instances launched into that subnet\) are automatically assigned an IPv6 address from the range of the subnet\.
 For more information, see [IP addressing behavior for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-ip-addressing-subnet) in the *Amazon VPC User Guide*\.
 When you launch an instance, the IPv6 address is assigned to the primary network interface that's created\.

 For more information, see [IPv6 addresses](using-instance-addressing.md#ipv6-addressing)\.

+**Prefix Delegation**
+ A Prefix Delegation prefix is a reserved private IPv4 or IPv6 CIDR range that you allocate for automatic or manual assignment to network interfaces that are associated with an instance\.
+By using Delegated Prefixes, you can launch services faster by assigning a range of IP addresses as a single prefix\.

 **Termination behavior**
 You can set the termination behavior for a network interface that's attached to an instance\.
 You can specify whether the network interface should be automatically deleted when you terminate the instance to which it's attached\.